Women's Health Initiative: Criticisms of the WHI's design and findings

+Several critics have noted that the WHI hormone therapy trials evaluated legacy formulations—conjugated equine estrogens (CEE) and medroxyprogesterone acetate (MPA)—rather than bioidentical 17β-estradiol and micronized progesterone, which are more commonly used in contemporary menopausal hormone therapy.
+Consequently, extrapolating the WHI's risk estimates to current regimens is controversial, as both molecular composition and route of administration significantly influence safety profiles.
+Later studies and clinical guidelines have reported that (1) breast cancer risk varies by progestogen, with micronized progesterone showing a more favorable profile than synthetic progestins; and (2) thromboembolic risk is greater with oral estrogens than with transdermal estradiol.
+On this basis, multiple professional societies now recommend individualized use of transdermal estradiol and micronized progesterone when clinically indicated, therapies not examined in the original WHI trials.

 Other large-scale public health studies

 Atherosclerosis Risk in Communities (ARIC) study - cohort study of 15,792 men and women in four U.S. communities, which began in 1987, and seeks to identify the underlying causes of atherosclerosis and the resulting clinical outcomes.

 Caerphilly Heart Disease Study - cohort study of 2,512 men, set up in a representative population sample drawn from a small town in South Wales, UK.
-Study has collected wide-ranging data and has focused on risk factors that predict vascular disease, diabetes, cognitive impairment and dementia — and the benefits of living a healthy lifestyle.(1979–present).
+Study has collected wide-ranging data and has focused on risk factors that predict vascular disease, diabetes, cognitive impairment and dementia — and the benefits of living a healthy lifestyle.
+(1979–present).

 Framingham Heart Study - long-term, ongoing cardiovascular study on the residents of Framingham, Massachusetts (1948–present).

 Multi-Ethnic Study of Atherosclerosis (MESA) - cohort study of approximately 6,000 men and women in six U.S. communities, which started in 2000, with the purpose of identifying the subclinical (i.e., asymptomatic) characteristics of cardiovascular disease, as well as risk factors that predict progression to a clinical disease state.

 Nurses' Health Study - cohort (three cohorts: 1976 and 1989, with a third cohort currently under recruitment) study focusing on the health of female registered nurses.